failure-driven/experiments-in-workshops/README.md

   - add `spec/feature`
     ```ruby
-    Then "the visitor is told there is an error as the name is blank"
+    Then "the visitor is told there is an error as the name is blank" do
+      pending "validation on name and body existing"
+    ...
-    When "the visitor submits their form with their name"
+    When "the visitor submits their form with their name" do
     ```
     - model test changes
     - request test changes maybe